Bwvolleyball/git-commit-hook-samples/README.md

 ## Examples

-Git hooks can help with mane things.
+Git hooks can help with many things.
 Some common ones are:
 1. Run code through a formatter (or at least check it against a format)
 2. Build the code before it committed / pushed (to prevent broken builds!)
 3. Send alerts / updates about new commits